-All senior students will take an academy as part of their years work.
-Students will select two academies for the year, one being done in Semester 1 and the other on Semester 2.
+All senior students will take an academy as part of their year's work.
+Students will select two academies for the year, one being done in Semester 1 and the other in Semester 2.
 The academy will run over a whole day each week and will aim to engage students in working on an authentic, real world problem or issue that has been identified by either a teacher, group of students or community or ideally a combination of the three.
-Each academy will offer standards with a total value of 8 to 10 credits, they will be student centred and driven by the students' passions and interests.
+They will be student centred and driven by the students' passions and interests.

-Academies will be chosen early in 2023, below is a list of possible areas of learning for the 2023 academy subjects:
+Below is a list of possible areas of learning for the 2024 academy subjects: